 Research

-Health vs disease: how do environmental perturbations lead to immune mediated diseases?
+Health vs disease: how do environmental factors shape immune development and risk of immune mediated diseases?

 A major research goal of the laboratory is to decode the environmental cues that shape the development and functional maturation of the post-natal immune system and determine how dysregulation can lead to immune-mediated diseases.

-Using state of the art single cell ‘omics’, advanced imaging techniques and sophisticated genetically engineered mouse models for tracing and ablation of distinct immune cell lineages, our work aims to decode cellular circuitry between immune and non-immune cells.
+Using state of the art single cell ‘omics’, advanced imaging techniques and sophisticated genetically engineered mouse models, our work aims to decode cellular circuitry between immune and non-immune cells.

 Through the study of unique clinical cohorts at Memorial Sloan Kettering Cancer Center and Weill Cornell Medicine, our work transitions between laboratory experimental research and human disease focused research.